caps2caps

 -j, --journal arg

 File to store stream states.
-Use an empty string to log to standard out.
+Use an empty string to log to stdout.

 -f, --flush arg

-Wait on shutdown to receive acknownledgement messages, up to n seconds
+Wait on shutdown to receive acknownledgement messages, up to the given number of seconds.